Bleuje/dijkstra-image-seamer/README.md

 ### comments

+I didn't invent the technique, I got it from my teacher in 2011 or 2012.

 This is a console-like use of openFrameworks, it works on an image filename specified at the beginning of the code.

 The algorithm is explained in the code file main.cpp.

-The algorithm was used in one of my first coding projects in 2012.
+The algorithm was used in one of my first coding projects in 2011-2012.

 In 2019 I made a much better short uncommented version, with Qt.